 Average interior temperatures range from 20C-34C during the day.
 Temperatures above 40C are often recorded in the extreme north and south of the country.
 The coast influenced by the cold Benguela current, boasts a relatively stable range of 15C-25C.
 Heavy fog is fairly common at night.

-Check out some Namibia Safaris and Tours
+Tailormake your Namibia Safaris and Tours

 Namibia Safaris and Tours by “The Safari Legends” based in South Africa